PetarChernev/news-world-monitor/README.md

 ## Deployment

 Each service is packaged as a Docker image.
 Every service folder contains a `build.sh` that performs idempotent setup and deployment.
+There is a root level `deploy.sh` script which deploys all 4 services consecutively.

 ### What the `build.sh` scripts do